-~ Important information to include in your complaint Your notes

 When did it happen?
 How were you contacted?
 What were you asked to do?
 How much money were you asked to provide?
 How were you asked to provide the money?

-Where did the person say they were located?

-Did you report the incident to the implicated business or the financial institution?

 Did you report this incident to anyone else?
 Was any of the money you sent refunded?
 Was there any other effect (account closed, ID theft)?

-Disclaimer: The Fraud Book provides general consumer information about frauds and scams.
+Disclaimer: The Fraud Book provides general consumer information about fraud and scams.
 This information may include links to third-party resources or content.
-The Committee does not endorse any third-party.
+The Committee does not endorse any third party.
 There may be other resources that also serve your needs.

-ENDNOTES
+ENDNOTES: